 According to the U.S. Bureau of Labor Statistics (BLS), the basic requirement to work as a pharmacist is having a Pharm.D. degree and state licensure (www.bls.gov).
 Pharm.D. programs can be completed within two years of study, but some joint programs that also award master's degrees may require three or more years of study.

-The BLS projected that demand for pharmacists will grow by 3% during the 2014-2024 decade.
-In 2015, the BLS also stated that pharmacists earned $121,500 as a median annual wage.
+The BLS projected that demand for pharmacists will not change during the 2018-2028 decade.
+In 2018, the BLS also stated that pharmacists earned $126,120 as a median annual wage.

 Pharm.D programs provide future pharmacists with essential chemical, biological, legal and ethical topics relevant to the field.
 Students in these programs will often have the option to pursue a joint master's degree in a related field.